emirunlu/TheIRCClient/README.md

 ## Getting Started

 * Run IRCClient-Simple.exe
-* Enter irc server hostname, channels to join(separated with a comma) and port(typically 6667 or 6660-6669, 7000) NOTE: SSL not implemented yet, dont use 6697
+* Enter irc server hostname, channels to join(separated with a comma) and port(typically 6667 or 6660-6669, 7000)
 * Enter username and press connect button
 * Wait for debug messages in textbox, parse for any errors